-Yes, we have a Family Cancer Support Program that includes support groups for parents and kids, family activities, summer day-camps for kids touched by cancer, writing contests for middle and high school students, and a cancer education program for teens that takes place in high schools throughout the Puget Sound Region.
+Yes, we have a Family Cancer Support Program that includes support groups for parents and kids, summer day-camp for kids touched by cancer, a writing contest for middle and high school students, and our Family Social Worker is available to provide brief emotional counseling and resource referral for families.

 Did you previously go by a different name?

 Yes, we are no longer able to use our old name, Gilda’s Club Seattle.
 However, our Executive Director, Board of Directors, staff and volunteers have remained the same.
 We will continue to offer our free programs for anyone in our community who has been touched by cancer — only our name has changed.
 Click here to read more about our name change.

 What happens to the money I donate?